anandacharya/TechChallenge/README.md

 About the AUTOMATION framework:
 ------------------------------
-The automation framework is developed using concepts of Page Object Model with Page Factory design pattern, data drivern framework, and TDD framework (TestNg).
+The automation framework is developed using concepts of Page Object Model with Page Factory design pattern, data driven framework, and TDD framework (TestNg).
+Java is the binding language.
 The source code is available in the SRC folder.
 Below are highlights of the framework.
-1) Each web page represented as difference class page
+1) Each web page represented as class file where the page web elements and actions on the web elements are defined
+2) Allows code reuse to add new test scenarios without major changes to the framework
-2) Allows parallel cross browser execution
+3) Allows parallel cross browser execution
-2) Each
+4) Auto events logging on every action performed on the web element
+5) Capturing failed tests screenshots
+6) Auto re-run of test cases in case of failure
+7) Test summary report generation
+8) Flexibility to run from CI tool like Jenkins